Interactive Tool: What Is Your Stress Level?

 - You have high stress.

-If you have a moderate or high stress level, you are more likely to develop a stress-related illness in the near future.
+If you have a moderate or high amount of stress, you are more likely to have a stress-related illness in the next 12 to 18 months.

-As with all screening tools, the results of this tool are only an estimate.
+As with all screening tools, though, the results of this tool are only an estimate.
+Everyone responds differently to stress.
 The way you deal with stress depends on several things.
-These include your ability to cope with change (resiliency), how significant life events are to you, and how much support you get from family and friends.
-There may also be events that cause you stress that are not included in this tool.
+It depends on how well you cope with change (resiliency), how significant the life events are to you, and how much support you get from family and friends.
+And there may be other events that stress you that are not included in this tool.

 Author: Healthwise Staff